-What are some of the biggest risks you've taken in your career and how did they turn
+What are some of the biggest risks you've taken in your career and how did they turn out?

-Most of our decision involve some degree of risks and could turn out bad or good.
-And you need to take responsibility for your decision making.
+For most of our decisions, it involves some degree of risks that could turn out bad or good.
+And you need to take responsibility of your decision making.
 If it is good, appreciate it.
 If it turns bad, accept it and learn from it.

-What makes Cambodian culture unique and how do you think Cambodia can thrives in this age of entrepreneurship & dynamic leadership?
+What makes the Cambodia culture unique and how do you think Cambodia can thrives in this age of entrepreneurship & dynamic leadership?

 Cambodians went through many stages of bitter history.
 But we never gave up.
 We are a very resilient people.
-That we were able to transform a war-torn country to one of the fastest growing economies in the world and an over-achiever of the UN Millennium Development Goals is a testament to this resilience.
-We also made the list of the top 10 most friendly people in the world despite this traumatizing experience, which shows our positive attitude to life.
+How we were able to transform a war-torn country to one of the fastest growing economies in the world and an over-achiever of the UN Millennium Development Goals is a testament to this resilience.
+We also made the list to the top 10 most friendly people in the world despite this traumatizing experience shows our positive attitude to life.

 Broadly speaking, as a late bloomer, Cambodia is able to leap frog many stages of development.
-With an enthusiastic and thriving young population, increasing fluency in English, stable macroeconomic indicators and positive economic growth prospects, Cambodia is a good candidate for investment.
+With an enthusiastic and thriving young population, increasingly fluent in English, stable macroeconomic indicators and positive economic growth prospects; Cambodia is a good candidate as an investment destination.